mnxn/govariant/README.md

 }
 ```

-Each interface method acts as a type constructor for the variant.
+Each interface method acts as a constructor for the variant.

 With all generation options disabled it will generate the following in `option_variant.go`: